rshi159/Forbes_S2021_randomZeeAssignment/README.md

 # Files to use.
 No argument inputs.
 Change stuff in the script at the top.
 ## randomGrouping_getAllParticipants.py

+looks jank since it's generated from a jupyter notebook.

 reads from submissions.csv and outputs a .xlsx file of randomized people in groups of 4.
 Can change the number of people per group in the top section of code.
 [TODO] probably should add a main function that takes command line arguments.